 Other exceptional artists are Jon Bentley with The Abduction of Europa (a bizarre oil juxtaposing a family from the 50s with mythology), and James Neubert’s Sicilian Man – a Venetian mask delicately covered with rose thorns.

 The Threadneedle Prize is thoroughly successful in its objective to encourage the creation of “fresh, powerful and intriguing work”.
 Not to be missed!

 Photos: Emre Zengin

-The Threadneedle Prize is at Mall Galleries until 12th October 2013, for further information visit here.
+The Threadneedle Prize is at Mall Galleries until 12th October 2013.
+For further information visit the prize’s website here.